dhruvil2-stack/MP3-Player/docs/TECHNICAL_DOCS.md

 - Eliminates need for external amplifier, reducing current consumption
 - Supports multiple audio formats for versatility

+**Power Supply Requirements:**

+The VS1053b requires two separate voltage rails:

+- **CVDD (1.8V):** Core voltage for internal processor and DSP.
+Requires stable, low-noise supply.
+- **IOVDD (3.3V):** Digital I/O voltage for SPI communication and control pins.

+The AP2112K-1.8 was selected for the CVDD rail due to its low dropout voltage and low-noise output, ensuring reliable audio decoding performance.

+**Headphone Output:**

-**Note:** Typical earbuds have an impedance of 32Ω, which is well within the VS1053b's drive capability.
+Typical earbuds have an impedance of 32Ω, which is well within the VS1053b's drive capability (minimum 16Ω load).
 The VS1053b uses a DC-coupled output with a 1.25V reference (GBUF), allowing direct headphone connection without coupling capacitors.

 ---